WELCOME CURRENT HEALTH INSURANCE CLIENTS!

 For NON-Medicare clients who use MNSure, be sure to follow any special instructions sent to you direct from MNSure and/or the insurer to keep your insurance in place.

-If you have had a major health change which may include expensive drugs, we may need to do a zoom meeting or telephone conference to review your situation.
+If you have had a major health change which may include expensive drugs, we may need to do an in-person or zoom meeting to review your situation.
 I do hold appointments open for more serious health issues (cancer, Parkinson’s, etc).

 For most medical and drug changes, these issues can be effectively addressed by email and/or phone calls.
 If you simply call for an appointment, we will go through a series of questions to determine the most effective way to move forward.